The article has been updated in April of 2026

 Yes, because it may give you an idea of whether you’re getting a refund or end up owing money to the IRS.
 And if owing, then how much.

-Secondly, if you do summon the willpower to prepare an accurate tax return later and submit the amended version to the IRS, you again will run a high risk of an audit, especially if your revised version substantially reduces your taxes.
-And, should it increase your taxes instead of reducing them, you will be hard tempted to sweep the revised version under the rug.
+Secondly, even if you do summon the willpower to prepare an accurate tax return later, you are not in a great spot.
+You again will run a high risk of an audit, especially if your revised version substantially reduces your taxes.
+This is a major audit flag.
+What if your amended return increases your taxes instead of reducing them?
+Then you will be hard tempted to sweep the revised version under the rug.
+Which leaves your old audit flags – rounded guessed numbers – on record.

-Either way, this is a lose/lose situation.
+Either way, this is a lose-lose situation.
 The right way is to prepare a ballpark estimate but file an extension.
 Then file only one, accurate, tax return whenever it is ready.